codewithiulian/CodeBuddyExtension/README.md

 ![Example](https://user-images.githubusercontent.com/39761148/227711861-0b6f0bb2-7d94-4949-a538-4cc2d27cacf0.png)

-Please report any issues in the Issues tab
-The in-progress improvements can be tracked here [Projects](https://github.com/codewithiulian/CodeBuddyExtension/projects?query=is%3Aopen)
+Please report any issues in the [Issues tab](https://github.com/codewithiulian/CodeBuddyExtension/issues) The in-progress improvements can be tracked in the [Projects tab](https://github.com/codewithiulian/CodeBuddyExtension/projects?query=is%3Aopen)